-When you take the short quiz, you’ll get scores across eight key competencies, and links to resources you’ll find useful for further development.
+When you take the short quiz, you’ll get scores across eight key abilities, and links to resources you’ll find useful for further development.
 These scores are confidential.
 You also get assigned one of twelve “personality types” — a fun way of comparing yourself to colleagues.

 Completing the quiz should take five to ten minutes.